Jam-Awais-Ishaq/Jam-Awais-Ishaq/README.md

 ## 👨‍💻 About Me

 I'm a passionate Software Engineer from Pakistan 🇵🇰, with a focus on building clean, responsive, and scalable web applications.

-I love turning ideas into reality using modern web technologies and creating user-friendly digital experiences. 🚀
+I love turning ideas into reality using modern web technologies. 🚀

 ---